 Bio

 She has performed and directed work in esteemed venues around the world including Sydney Opera House, Skirball (New York), Téâtre de la Ville (Paris), Kampnagel (Hamburg) Madrid’s Matadero & Teatro Abadia, and London’s SouthBank.
+She has won numerous awards including an Olivier Award – Best Entertainment (2004) for C’est Barbican, a co-creation with performance collective Duckie.

 Raised in the UK with a Spanish mother and English father, she earned her chops performing solo on the London cabaret scene before creating her first theatre show A Family Outing (1998).
-This groundbreaking autobiographical piece starring herself and her parents, toured internationally for two years, including Belvoir Street Theatre (Sydney), Södra Teatern (Stockholm) and Trafo House Of Contemporary Arts (Budapest), establishing Martinez internationally as an important British contemporary theatre maker.
+This groundbreaking autobiographical piece starring herself and her parents, toured for several years, including Belvoir Street Theatre (Sydney), Södra Teatern (Stockholm) and Trafo House Of Contemporary Arts (Budapest), establishing Martinez internationally as an important British contemporary theatre maker.

 Martinez created two more autobiographical shows, which together with her first, were presented at London’s prestigious Barbican as a retrospective trilogy entitled ‘Me, Me, Me!’
 (2006).

-My Stories, Your Emails’ (2009) was commissioned by Barbican and toured internationally for nearly ten years, including La Fondation Cartier (Paris), Sydney Opera House, Powerhouse (Brisbane), Brighton International Festival and New Zealand Festival of the Arts.
+‘My Stories, Your Emails’ (2009) was commissioned by Barbican and toured internationally for ten years, including La Fondation Cartier (Paris), Sydney Opera House, Brighton International Festival and New Zealand Festival of the Arts.

 ‘Free Admission’ (2015) was commissioned by South Bank in London and presented at Push Festival (Vancouver), Arts Centre (Melbourne), El Matadero (Madrid) Project Arts Centre (Dublin) and Soho Theatre (London), to name a few.